-Transforming Library Support services is an on-going programme of work to implement more efficient and effective library services and enabling us to continue to deliver the needs of libraries with existing and new services.
+Transforming Library Support services is an on-going programme of work to develop more efficient and effective library services, enabling us to continue to support the needs of libraries both now and into the future

 In light of the fundamental challenges and opportunities that libraries face, and the transformations that are taking place, we’re looking again at the library support services we provide to make sure these remain valuable for our members.